 After the Airboat cruise, we quickly check out of Wildman Wilderness Lodge and drove slightly over 2 hours to Bowali Visitor Centre for our prearranged briefing as we were on a media visit.
 Filming at the park is subject to approval as the videos we filmed are used for promotional materials.
 From the visitor centre, it’s about another 1 hour (42km) to the famous Aboriginal Rock at Ubirr.

-Enroute to Ubirr, we encountered a slightly flooded road with about 60-70cm depth, which the 4×4 Mitsubishi Pajero overcame with ease.
+En route to Ubirr, we encountered a slightly flooded road with about 60-70cm depth, which the 4×4 Mitsubishi Pajero overcame with ease.
 The car even enjoyed an undercarriage wash in the process.
-This happens as we are in the tail-end of the wet season.
+This happens as we are at the tail-end of the wet season.

 Long ago, the aborigines camped beneath Ubirr’s cool rocky shelters and harvest the plants and animals of the nearby floodplain and East Alligator River for food, tools and medicine.
 The smooth stone surfaces were perfect for painting on.
 Ubirr’s rock art is considered among the best in the world.